vaelen/chat/README.md

 # chat
-A simple chat app written in Java and backed by MongoDB.
+A simple chat server written in Java and backed by MongoDB.